petertea96/Peter-Awesome-Website/content/authors/admin/_index.md

 ---

-I am a MSc.
-Statistics student, supervised by [Tim Swartz](http://people.stat.sfu.ca/~tim/).
-I sometimes write tennis analytics blogs — as a guest — hosted on [StatsOnTheT](http://on-the-t.com/).
+I **completed** a Master's degree in Statistics at SFU, supervised by the legendary [Tim Swartz](http://people.stat.sfu.ca/~tim/)!
+You can find my recent tennis analytic blogs and data visualizations hosted on [StatsOnTheT](http://on-the-t.com/).

 Outside academia , I've interned at [Aquatic Informatics](https://aquaticinformatics.com/) and at the [Canada Revenue Agency](https://www.canada.ca/en/revenue-agency.html).
 In academia, I've been an R consultant at SFU [Research Commons](https://www.lib.sfu.ca/about/branches-depts/rc), and a Statistical Genetics researcher with [Kelly Burkett](https://mysite.science.uottawa.ca/kburkett/).